-If you're willing to splurge, and want an easy preparation and great taste, do go for the filet mignon and you will not be disappointed.
-On a side note, tenderloin/filet mignon is best served rare or medium rare so, if you prefer your beef more well done, it may not be necessary to spend the money on tenderloin.
+If you're willing to splurge and want an easy preparation and great taste, do go for the filet mignon and you will not be disappointed.
+On a side note, tenderloin/filet mignon is best served rare or medium rare so, if you prefer your beef more well done, it may not be necessary to spend the money on a tenderloin.

 Less Expensive Beef

 For those looking for great flavor on a budget, sirloin tips work well if they are marinated ahead to make them more flavorful.
 This is also an excellent option for those that prefer their meat more well done.
 Ideally, begin marinating your sirloin the night before or in a pinch, at least a few hours before firing up your grill.
 You can also buy large sirloin steaks and have the butcher cut your selection into 1-inch cubes for your kebabs.
 It's usually free for the butcher service, even at grocery stores, and will save you some prep time.

 Chuck steaks or chuck roast can be chewy at best and downright tough when cooked quickly as a standalone meat selection.
 However, using citrus in a marinade for chuck helps break down the muscle in the meat, turning a relatively tough and inexpensive cut into a tasty and tender chunk of beef on a stick.
 Create marinades made with oranges, lemons or limes, which will help to both tenderize the meat and also infuse great taste.